itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 * itom setup 4.0.0: Complete renewed plugin implementation.
 This plugin is incompatible to earlier version of this plugin and provides much more features.
 It has been compiled using NI-DAQmx 19.6.0 (Windows)
 * itom setup 4.1.0: This plugin has been compiled using the NI-DAQmx 19.6.0 (Windows)
+* itom setup 4.3.0: This plugin has been compiled using the NI-DAQmx 22.5.0 (Windows)